 Angeline Tham

-Angkas offers a range of services tailored to various needs, including passenger rides, quick delivery options, healthcare services like at-home blood extraction, and package sending through Angkas Padala.
-The platform allows users to request bikers for transportation or delivery with ease, making it a convenient choice in a car-dominated city.
-With a commitment to safety, Angkas boasts an impressive safety rate of 99.997% and ensures that all rides are insured.
-The app is designed for quick bookings and aims to provide a smooth experience from start to finish.
-By breaking barriers and inspiring women throughout the Philippines and Southeast Asia, Angeline Tham continues to lead Angkas in its mission to offer efficient and reliable transportation solutions.
+Angkas offers a range of services tailored to various needs.
+The company’s services include passenger rides, quick delivery options, healthcare services like at-home blood extraction and package sending through Angkas Padala.
+Angkas allows users to easily request bikers for transportation or delivery, making it a convenient option in a car-dominated city.
+The company boasts an impressive safety rate of 99.997% and ensures that all rides are insured with a commitment to safety.
+The app is designed for quick bookings and aims to provide a seamless experience from start to finish.

 Robina Gokongwei Pe

-Ms. Robina Gokongwei Pe has been a Director of JGS since April 2009 and currently serves as the President and Chief Executive Officer of Robinsons Retail Holdings, Inc. (RRHI), one of the largest multi-format retailers in the Philippines.
-As the daughter of the late John Gokongwei, she has taken on the responsibility of leading a diverse portfolio of brands that includes department stores, supermarkets, toy stores, and appliance stores, making Robinsons a familiar name throughout the Philippines.
-Robina exemplifies bold leadership and determination as she continues to build on her father’s legacy, driving the company’s growth and shaping its future.
+As the daughter of the late John Gokongwei, she has taken on the responsibility of leading a diverse portfolio of brands that includes department stores, supermarkets, toy stores and appliance stores, which is making Robinsons a familiar name throughout the Philippines.
+Robina exemplifies bold leadership and determination as she carries forward her father’s legacy, which is driving the company’s growth and shaping its future.

-Robina is one of many rising women entrepreneurs who demonstrate that success comes in various forms, encouraging individuals from all backgrounds, including men and members of the LGBTQIA+ community, to pursue their dreams.
-In addition to her leadership roles, she is also a Director of Robinsons Land Corporation and Cebu Air, Inc., and serves as a Trustee and Secretary of the Gokongwei Brothers Foundation, Inc. and Vice Chairman of the Immaculate Conception Academy Scholarship Fund.
+She is also a Director of Robinsons Land Corporation and Cebu Air, Inc. in addition to her leadership roles.
+She also serves as a Trustee and Secretary of the Gokongwei Brothers Foundation, Inc. and Vice Chairman of the Immaculate Conception Academy Scholarship Fund.
 She is a member of the Xavier School Board of Trustees and previously served on the University of the Philippines Centennial Commission.
 Her journey reflects a commitment to fostering growth and success for future generations.

 Alice Eduardo

 Alice Eduardo was born on March 20, 1965, in Manila.
-She is a prominent Filipino businesswoman and the founder, president, and chief executive officer of Sta.
+She is a prominent Filipino businesswoman and the founder, president and chief executive officer of Sta.
 Elena Construction and Development Corporation.
-Alice was exposed to entrepreneurship from an early age, as she grew up in a family that owned various businesses, including a garments export venture and a rice milling operation.
-In 1995, she launched her own company, and marked her entry into the construction industry.
-She started with just four rented cranes, but she quickly secured a partnership with a Japanese construction firm and began working on significant projects, including the foundation for a power plant in Batangas.
+Alice was exposed to entrepreneurship from an early age, as she grew up in a family that owned various businesses, which included a garments export venture and a rice milling operation.

-Alice’s passion for real estate began in her college years when she purchased her first condominium in Ortigas.
-Her business accomplishments have earned her numerous accolades, such as being named one of Go Negosyo’s 50 Inspiring Women of Passion and receiving recognition as one of PeopleAsia’s People of the Year in 2017.
-In 2018, Forbes Asia honoured her as one of its Heroes of Philanthropy for her charitable contributions, including funding a paediatric ward at the Philippine General Hospital and supporting organisations like Habitat for Humanity and the Philippine Red Cross.
+Alice’s business accomplishments have earned her numerous accolades, such as being named one of Go Negosyo’s 50 Inspiring Women of Passion and receiving recognition as one of PeopleAsia’s People of the Year in 2017.
+In 2018, Forbes Asia honored her as one of its Heroes of Philanthropy for her charitable contributions, which include funding a pediatric ward at the Philippine General Hospital and supporting organisations like Habitat for Humanity and the Philippine Red Cross.

 Teresita Sy-Coson